c12i/babel-go/README.md

 # The library of Babel

-The library of Bebel contains every possible 410 page book with 40 lines per page and 80 characters per line, Using 29 characters (space, a-z, comma and period).
+The library of Babel contains every possible 410 page book with 40 lines per page and 80 characters per line, Using 29 characters (space, a-z, comma and period).
 Each book has a unique location (hexagon, wall, shelf, volume).
 The core algorithm converts text to location coordinates using base conversion.

 ## Context